No booking fees on the app

 How much does it cost for a train from Oxford to Bath Spa?

-The average fare from Oxford to Bath Spa is approximately €12.14, but the final price fluctuates.
-The actual cost depends on your travel dates, how far in advance you book, and your ticket's flexibility.
-To see the current price for your journey, please search with your specific dates.
+The average ticket fare from Oxford to Bath Spa is about £10.00, but prices are dynamic.
+The final cost depends on when you book, when you travel, and ticket flexibility.
+To find the exact cost for your journey, please search with your travel dates.

 Make full use of the TrainPal app or website.
 Our Train Journey Planner is an excellent online planning tool.
 Simply fill in the cities or stations you depart from and arrive at.
 Then check timetables and schedules, compare prices, consider direct routes, and see if there are food supplies or other amenities you need.
 You can get the best train route from Oxford to Bath Spa.